-Diet is the foundation of any animal's health, by choosing the best dog food for puppies you can ensure the greatest support for their growth.
+Diet is the foundation of any animal's health.
+By choosing from among some of the best dog food for puppies, you can ensure support for the growth, health, and wellbeing of your pet.

 While puppy kibble is the most popular and economical choice for your pup, it’s not the only food selection.
 Wet food, which usually comes in cans or pouches, is typically the most expensive option, though your pup will probably find it tastier than dry food.
-However, many dog owners stick with dry food not just for its low cost but also its positive effects on oral health.
-The friction that’s produced when your pup eats puppy kibble helps keep his gums and teeth healthy.
+However, many dog owners stick with dry food not just for its low cost, but also its positive effects on oral health.
+The friction that’s produced when your pup eats puppy kibble helps keep his growing gums and teeth healthy from the start.

 If you’re unsure what to choose, you don’t have to settle on one type of food.
 A combination of dry and wet pet food can be a great way to give your puppy a complete, balanced diet.
 If you choose to go down this route, make sure the combination doesn’t exceed your pup’s caloric intake.
 Talk with your veterinarian and use the chart below to help you map out how much you should feed your puppy.
-Also, be sure to add water to dry and wet food.
+Also, be sure to add water in addition to your puppy’s dry food and wet food intake.
+Speaking of which…

 How Often Should I Feed My Puppy?